jenniferkill/jenniferkill/README.md

 - 👋 Hi, I’m @jenniferkill
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Reac js
+- 🌱 I’m currently learning React js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...